Count Every Second Until The Event Starts

 Our contract with the hotel ensures a rate below listed prices and we strongly encourage our members to stay with us at the conference hotel.

-Please click below or call 1-800-445-8667 to make your hotel reservation.
-Our block of rooms is under the group name “Laura Ingalls Wilder Legacy & Research Association 2022 Conference” and be sure to use the discount code LIW to get the reduced conference rates.
+Please click below or call 1-888-465-4329 to make your hotel reservation.
+Our block of rooms is under the group name “Laura Ingalls Wilder Legacy & Research Association 2025 Conference”.
+The LIWLRA has a reduced rate including eliminating some fees.

 Some things to consider while planning your itinerary: